ArthurReis87/Portfolio/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/aarthurcreis/Portfolio2025)
 ![GitHub repo size](https://img.shields.io/github/repo-size/aarthurcreis/Portfolio2025)

 Hi!
 Be welcomed to my portfolio.
-In these pages, I present a curated selection of my most notable projects, summarizing their purpose and features, all through an intuitive and minimalist layout.
+In these pages, I present a curated selection of my most notable projects, summarizing their context and features, all through an intuitive and minimalist layout.
 </div>

 ---